jenkinsci/jetbrains-space-plugin/README.md

   to be displayed as an external check for the commit (which can be further used for the [Merge request quality gates](https://www.jetbrains.com/help/space/branch-and-merge-restrictions.html#quality-gates-for-merge-requests) or [Safe merge](https://www.jetbrains.com/help/space/branch-and-merge-restrictions.html#safe-merge) functionality in Space).
   When this checkbox is selected, Jenkins will report the status for the git commit currently being built to Space twice - first as `running` when the build starts and then as `succeeded`, `failed` or `terminated` depending on the build outcome when it finishes.
 * **Specify Space repository** optional section allows overriding Space connection, project and repository that build status is reported to.
   By default, these parameters are taken from the build trigger settings.
-If the build isn't triggered by the **JetBrains Space webhook trigger**, then they must be specified in the source checkout settings, otherwise the build will fail at runtime.
+If the build isn't triggered by the JetBrains Space trigger, then they must be specified in the source checkout settings, otherwise the build will fail at runtime.

 ![Checkout settings](docs/images/scm.png)